Overtake (TAKE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Overtake Historical Price

-According to the latest data gathered on Overtake live price page, the current price of Overtake is 0.27453USD.
+According to the latest data gathered on Overtake live price page, the current price of Overtake is 0.26854USD.
 The circulating supply of Overtake(TAKE) is

 In the past 24 hours, Overtake has shown a price movement of